 Average Weather in Hoquiam Washington, United States

-In Hoquiam, the temperature typically varies from 37°F to 69°F over the course of the year, and is rarely below 29°F or above 78°F.
+In Hoquiam, the summers are comfortable and partly cloudy and the winters are chilly, wet, and overcast.
+Over the course of the year, the temperature typically varies from 37°F to 69°F and is rarely below 29°F or above 78°F.

 The warm season lasts for 3.5 months, from June 16 to October 1, with an average daily high temperature above 64°F. The hottest day of the year is August 18, with an average high of 69°F and low of 54°F.